Early Color Television

 windings from the flyback until we get about 6 KV HV.
 We will then

-connect the adapter to the 9T-246 set, feed
+connect the adaptor to the 9T-246 set, feed

 the set field sequential video and observe the picture, looking for